Aspen11Comms/website/index.md

 # Ward Meetings

-## May 23, 2021
+## May 30, 2021

 ### Sacrament Meeting - 12:00pm
-[Aspen 11th Ward Sacrament Meeting](https://www.youtube.com/watch?v=-elsCOnVVhk) *(link will be available approx. 20 minutes before the start of the meeting each week)*
+The Sacrament Broadcast link will no longer be published on this website.
+If you need access to view remotely, contact President Christensen, Sister Boice, or Bishop Sharp.

 ### 2nd Hour Meetings - 1:10pm